 After writing for months to the setting, and to the description of characters, and to the dialogue, and to the action, this cut-to exercise forced me to go big-picture again.
 All those objects and all those characters that had been around, though slightly misplaced, snapped at attention, lined up like beads on a necklace.
 I went home and wrote two more sessions that afternoon.
-When I was done, I had a bell-shaped inkwell sitting on a table next to a crystal bell, and I had black ink spilling on the floor like blood from a wound, and I had ink seeping into the lines of girl’s hand—and the palm of that hand looked like the scar on the main antagonist’s chest.
-Before my eyes, objects were morphing and people were changing in ways that I had not set them up to.
-It was though the voices had taken over, but this time they were not mine.
+Before my eyes, objects morphed and people changed in ways I had not set them up to.
+It was as though the voices had taken over, but this time they were not mine.

 Here is the beginning of that writing practice session.
-I followed the format Jack used for the cut-to he wrote for his novel BLOOD (http://networkedblogs.com/taj6e).
+I followed the format Jack used for the cut-to he wrote for his novel Blood.

 CUT-TO for the beginning of ACT II

 1. Act II opens in a scene called Crossing the Jagged Pass.
 Betrothed Princess Meda and King Duras’s wedding entourage cross the Jagged Pass.
 Duras tells Meda to leave a lock of hair as an offering to Mount Clopot.
 The earthquake happens when Meda is alone on the path.
 First Councilor Oroles comes to the rescue, not Duras.
 Plot track on the incompatibility between Meda and Duras.
 Objects (on their own plot tracks): blade, hair, blood, gates.
 Also: snow/white—tar/black cauldron.
 Hook to: the arrival scene.